Monroe County Public Library: Community Outreach Services

 Bookmobile service to rural Monroe County began in 1929 with the purchase of a Model A Ford “booktruck.”
 This service continues six days a week with a modern bookmobile purchased in 2011.
 The bookmobile travels to elementary schools, many apartment complexes, and towns in Monroe County without their own library branch.

 The Library Van visits assisted living and senior living centers on a bi-weekly schedule.
 The library works with each facility to set up a temporary mini-library, or provides materials for each facility to distribute.
 As of 2018, the library offers this service to 8 different facilities around Bloomington.

-Homebound services is a free service offered to residents of Monroe County.
+House Calls Service is a free service offered to residents of Monroe County.
 The service delivers library materials once a month to a patron's home.
 It is designed for people with disabilities and those with extended illnesses.

 In a cooperative agreement between the Monroe County Correctional Center and the Monroe County Public Library, Jail Library Services have been offered since 1986.
 Each month, the Jail Library is visited by about 200 inmates and circulates over 1,000 books.
 Each inmate has access to library service about once every three weeks.

-In 2017, the library added a Book Bike to its collection of outreach vehicles.
-The Book Bike was purchased through a grant provided by the Friends of the Library.
-The book bike was purchased in order to increase access to Library Programs and WiFi in areas where the Bookmobile cannot travel.

 Volunteers in Tutoring Adult Learners (VITAL) is a program where volunteers are trained to provide adults one on one tutoring.
-Vital has two main areas of focus: adult literacy, and English as a new language.
+VITAL has two main areas of focus: adult literacy, and English as a new language.
 The program is free for volunteers and learners.
 The main branch of the library has a collection specifically geared toward the VITAL program.